Fehings/git_novice/_episodes/02-setup.md

 Dracula sets up his new laptop:

 ~~~
-$ git config --global user.name "Vlad Dracula"
+$ git config --global user.name "User Name"
-$ git config --global user.email "vlad@tran.sylvan.ia"
+$ git config --global user.email "user@newcastle.ac.uk"
 ~~~
 {: .language-bash}

-Please use your own name and email address instead of Dracula's.
-This user name and email will be associated with your subsequent Git activity, which means that any changes pushed to [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/), [GitLab](https://gitlab.com/) or another Git host server in a later lesson will include this information.
+Please use your own name and email address.
+This user name and email will be associated with your subsequent Git activity, which means that any changes pushed to [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/), [GitLab](https://gitlab.com/) or another Git host server a later lesson will include this information.

 For these lessons, we will be interacting with [GitHub](https://github.com/) and so the email address used should be the same as the one used when setting up your GitHub account.
 If you are concerned about privacy, please review [GitHub's instructions for keeping your email address private][git-privacy].